marcos-crespo/CV/README.md

 ### Curriculum Vitae (CV)

 You can find my latest CV in this repository.
 It includes details about my education, skills, work experience, and more.
-It can be found both in Spanish and in English.

-- CV_SP.pdf
-- CV_EN.pdf

 ### Projects